 If your mortgage rate is near the inflation rate, you’ll get little benefit in constant dollars by overpaying.
 In fact, you’ll probably just be hurting yourself in the short term, since you’ll be churning out large payments in the next few years when your income is likely smaller than it will be in the future.
 (Again, we’re making standard assumptions for most people who have at least 20% equity or so in their homes.)
 Let inflation gradually eat away at the value of the principal over the long term, unless you really, really feel the need to pay off the mortgage sooner.

 If by chance your mortgage rate actually ends up being less than inflation over the next few years, you definitely want to hold back on the payments, since the value of your principal will be falling precipitously in constant dollars.
+Also, remember to factor in things like tax benefits, as in a mortgage interest deduction, which means your effective interest rate might be as much as 1% or more lower than your bank rate (once you factor in the tax deduction).

 Only if inflation is much lower than your mortgage rate does it actually give you a significant advantage to overpay.
 Given how low mortgage rates are now, unless we enter a deflationary period (which again seems unlikely given recent trends in fuel, food, and other essential prices), overpaying your mortgage is rarely going to be a significant advantage once inflation is taken into account.